Multi-Modal Learning meets Genetic Programming: Analyzing Alignment in Latent Space Optimization: Alignment in Multi-Modal LSO

 \subsection{Measuring Cross-Modal Alignment}

 We refer to \textit{inter-modal alignment} as how well the model associates the symbolic form of an expression with its numeric behavior (the two \emph{modalities}) in the learned latent space.
-We quantify alignment using the cosine similarity between embeddings, which is the similarity function directly optimized by the InfoNCE training objective (Eq.~\ref{eq:infonce}):
+We quantify alignment using cosine similarity between embeddings.
+This is a natural choice: it is directly optimized by the InfoNCE objective (Eq.
+1), and is the standard similarity measure in contrastive representation learning:

 The InfoNCE loss (Eq.~\ref{eq:infonce}) explicitly maximizes this similarity for matched symbolic-numeric pairs of the same expression during training while minimizing it for unmatched pairs.
 In principle, this learned alignment could guide the optimization, that is if a candidate solution's symbolic embedding $Z_S$ has high alignment with the target's numeric embedding $Z_V^*$, this could indicate symbolic relevance to the problem.
 However, whether the alignment is actually exploited during LSO and whether it is fine-grained enough to support symbolic search remains an open question.